tldrcode/tldrcode.com/_languages/python.markdown

   -Type: for
   Description: Loops as long as the stated conditions are met.
-  Syntax: for variable in range (start [,stop [,increment]]): code
+  Syntax: "for variable in range (start [,stop [,increment]]): code"
-  Example: for x in range (10, 0, -2): code
+  Example: "for x in range (10, 0, -2): code"
   Example_Description: Variable 'x' is assigned a value of 10 and after each execution of the code x's value is decreased by 2.
 The code will execute until x equals 0.

   -Type: while
   Description: Executes the code repeatedly as long as the statement remains true.
-  Syntax: while statement: code
+  Syntax: "while statement: code"
-  Example: while x>5: code
+  Example: "while x>5: code"
   Example_Description: This code would be executed as long as x is greater than 5 and would repeatedly execute until x wasn't greater than 5.

 Functions: TODO